Human Fly (character): Richard Deacon

 Richard Deacon, born in Newark, New Jersey, was a small-time criminal who was shot by the police and left for dead after an unsuccessful kidnapping attempt which was foiled by Spider-Man.
 Stumbling into the laboratory of Dr. Harlan Stillwell (whose brother Farley Stillwell created the Scorpion for J. Jonah Jameson), Deacon coerces the scientist into saving his life.
 Overhearing an offer Jameson made with Stillwell to fund the creation of a new superhero, Deacon insists he be the subject of the experiment.
 Stillwell imprints the genetic coding of a housefly onto Deacon, empowering him and healing him of his bullet wounds.
 Deacon then kills Harlan Stillwell after he served his purpose and uses his newfound powers to further his criminal ambitions.
 He first uses Jameson as bait to get revenge on Spider-Man.
 Due to his inexperience, the Fly is no match for him and is defeated.

 Some time later, Human Fly begins to display fly-like tendencies like eating garbage.
-He also develops physical mutations, including facet eyes.
-Human Fly attacks Spider-Man after Spencer Smythe handcuffed him—along with Jameson—to a bomb.
+He also develops physical mutations, including compound eyes.
+Human Fly attacks Spider-Man after Spencer Smythe handcuffs Spider-Man and J. Jonah Jameson to a bomb.
 Human Fly hurls the two from a rooftop and leaves them for dead.
 Once freed from the shackle, Spider-Man tries to stop Human Fly from stealing an art exhibit, but the villain knocks him down and escapes.
 Soon afterwards, the police catch the Fly using S.H.I.E.L.D. equipment.

 Traveling to Los Angeles, the Fly seeks out Dr. Karl Malus, who confirms that his powers are fading and he will soon be powerless.
 Malus recommends that he get a new set of powers using a blood transfusion from another superbeing, which would most conveniently be the locally operating Spider-Woman.
 With his powers already at less than a third their usual strength however, he is unable to defeat her and is apprehended.
-Afterwards, Malus uses some of Human Fly's DNA to temporarily mutate Scotty McDowell into the similarly powered Hornet.
+Malus uses some of Human Fly's DNA to temporarily mutate Scotty McDowell into the similarly powered Hornet.